Sharan-m-04/CAT-Exam-Evaluation-System/README.md

 # CAT Exam Evaluation System
 A mini project on "CAT Exam Evaluation System".
-This project encompasses the creation of an Excel dataset to capture student information and incorporates MCQ-format question and answer data to calculate percentile.
-Throughout the development process, valuable insights into the CAT exam structure and scoring mechanisms were acquired.
 This is a Java-based application for evaluating CAT (Common Admission Test) exam results.
 It reads student responses and answer keys from an Excel file, calculates scores, ranks, and percentiles, and displays the results.

 ## Table of Contents
 1. [Getting Started](#getting-started)